Skip to content

 The best method I’ve found for helping children with this is to have them repeat a situation gone sour with the right responses and requests, making sure the toddlers aren’t turning into little tyrants, demanding and getting their way because it’s easier to let them have it and make the older ones give in to them.

 More than letters or numbers, phonics or counting, we need to take the time to develop healthy response patterns with our little ones.
+You don't want them to grow up into needy whinny adults, which they will if you don't start training that out of them in the little years.

 3. Spark Interest